 The most important provisions of the Convention, which are at the same time the most confusing, are in Articles 8 through 10, all of which deal with property issues.
 Article 8 ensures that the refugees will be allowed to carry all their transportable properties with them, and the remaining properties including the immovables, will be registered with the local authorities under the supervision of the Mixed Commission.
 This provision not only failed to specify the nature of movables but also neglected to address properly the conditions of the formerly abandoned properties.
-The transport of the annual harvest of most refugees, which included, among others, the tobacco stocks of the Muslim refugees from Macedonia, the currants of the Greeks in the Western provinces of Turkey, and the silk-cocoons of the Greeks in Anatolia, was not allowed.
-The Turkish government had already passed a resolution declaring that the sacks and boxes that contained the silk cocoons of the departed Greeks were to be sold and the revenues to be transferred to the coffers of the Ministry of Finance.

-The new protocol in 1925 also proposed additional measures to provide for the fulfillment of Article 9 in the Convention.
-This protocol gave directions concerning the liquidation of immovable properties abandoned by Greek and Turkish refugees in their country of origin.
-It prescribed, among other things, that a person appointed by the claimant as custodian would be joined by a government official who would go to the location of this property and assess its value.
-If there was a discrepancy between the earlier declared value and the newly assessed one, the difference would be compensated by the "host" government under the supervision of the Mixed Commission (Derhal pesin ve bakivesi icin hükümet obligasyonu).
+The transport of the annual harvest of most refugees, which included, among others, the tobacco stocks of the Muslim refugees from Macedonia87, the currants of the Greeks in the Western provinces of Turkey88, and the silk-cocoons of the Greeks in Anatolia, was not allowed.
+The Turkish government had already passed a resolution declaring that the sacks and boxes that contained the silk cocoons of the departed Greeks were to be sold and the revenues to be transferred to the coffers of the Ministry of Finance.89 would be joined by a government official who would go to the location of this property and assess its value.
+If there was a discrepancy between the earlier declared value and the newly assessed one, the difference would be compensated by the "host" government under the supervision of the Mixed Commission (Derhal pesin ve bakiyesi icin hükümet obligasyonu).
 This government "obligation" was to be fulfilled by an advance payment to to the claimant of 50% of the new valuation into the Ziraat Bankası (Turkish Agricultural Bank) and the National Bank of Greece.
 By this arrangement, it was hoped that the abandoned properties of refugees which indigenous populations or the incoming refugees might have occupied or the government might have confiscated would be properly liquidated and its value paid in full to the claimant.
-The information available does not allow for a clear cut assessment to be made as to the application of this plan, but the conditions of the abandoned properties in Turkey, which will be examined in detail in the subsequent sections, suggest that the Anatolian landscape was certainly far from making such a plan practicable.
+90 The information available does not allow for a clear cut assessment to be made as to the application of this plan, but the conditions of the abandoned properties in Turkey, which will be examined in detail in the subsequent sections, suggest that the Anatolian landscape was certainly far from making such a plan practicable.